osztenkurden/simple-websockets/README.md

 By default socket calls `connection` and `disconnect` events on its own (without any arguments)

-This package is for now considered feature-complete - will probably add any features, only bugfixes.
+This package is for now considered feature-complete - probably will not add any features, only bugfixes.